Elias-Yona/django-rest-auth/README.md

 2. Install a python virtual environment and activate it

+3. Clone the repo by running `git clone https://github.com/Elias-Yona/django-rest-auth.git`

-3. On the project root folder run `pip install -r requirements.txt`
+4. On the project root folder run `pip install -r requirements.txt`

-4. Run `python manage.py runserver`
+5. Run `python manage.py runserver`

-5. Open your browser and go to `http://127.0.0.1:8000`, you should see a rocket launching animation
+6. Open your browser and go to `http://127.0.0.1:8000`, you should see a rocket launching animation

-6. You're done!
+7. You're done!
 You've successfully setup the repository

 # VIEWS